 Through clever, thought-provoking verse and warmly evocative art, New York Times bestsellers Julie Fogliano and Loren Long explore the awe-inspiring nature of relationships, love, and connection.

-Julie Fogliano is the New York Times bestselling author of And Then It’s Spring and If You Want to See a Whale as well as the poetry collection When Green Becomes Tomatoes and the picture book When’s My Birthday.
+Julie Fogliano is the New York Times bestselling author of And Then It’s Spring and If You Want to See a Whale as well as the poetry collection When Green Becomes Tomatoes and the picture books If I Was the Sunshine, My Best Friend, and When’s My Birthday.
 Recipient of the 2013 the Ezra Jack Keats award, her books have been translated into more than ten languages.
 Julie lives in the Hudson Valley with her husband and three children.
 When she is not folding laundry or wondering what to make for dinner, she is staring out the window waiting for a book idea to fly by.

 Loren Long illustrated President Barack Obama’s Of Thee I Sing; the newest version of The Little Engine that Could by Watty Piper; Madonna’s second picture book, Mr. Peabody’s Apples; Nightsong by Ari Berk; Frank McCourt’s Angela and the Baby Jesus; Love by Matt de la Peña; and If I Was the Sunshine by Julie Fogliano.
 He also wrote and illustrated the Otis series and was part of the Design Garage for Jon Scieszka’s Trucktown series.
 Loren’s work has appeared in Time, Sports Illustrated, Forbes, The Wall Street Journal, and The Atlantic.
 He lives with his wife and two sons in Cincinnati, Ohio.
 Visit him at LorenLong.com.